pwalch/lonesnake/README.md

 # standalone-venv

 `standalone-venv` is a tool to easily set up a self-contained Python environment with an interpreter and a venv in a `.standalone-venv` directory.
-It can be used to set up an isolated Python environment for a project, or a global Python environment for a user.
+It can be used to set up isolated Python environments for projects, as well as a global Python environment.

 [![asciicast](https://asciinema.org/a/455461.svg)](https://asciinema.org/a/455461)

 What does this tool provide compared to other tools?
 * **fully self-contained Python environment**.
 The environment is contained in a single directory, and includes a fully isolated Python interpreter and an associated venv.
 As the environment has its own full-blown Python interpreter, it is protected against breaking updates by your package manager (brew) or you blowing up your environment in one of your projects.
-You can get rid of your environment simply by removing the `.standalone-venv` directory.
-* **transparent configuration**.
+* **transparent configuration and structure**.
 No sourcing of tool-specific initialization scripts.
 Auto-activation of venv can be enabled with a few explicit environment variable exports.
+You can get rid of your environment simply by removing the `.standalone-venv` directory.
 * **easy venv setup**.
-No long list of steps to follow to set up a virtualenv.
-Install the dependencies, download the Bash script somewhere on your `$PATH`, then run it and you've got your environment.
-Doesn't assume the existence of a working Python interpreter.
+No need to learn many new commands to set up a Python virtual environment.
+Just install `standalone-venv` and run it, and you've got your environment.
+No previous Python interpreter is needed.

 What are the limitations of this tool?
 * supports installing only a single Python interpreter at a time for a project.
 It does not support installing multiple Python interpreters with different versions for the same project.
   * This can be a problem for you if you are the author of a library that supports multiple versions of Python.
 If it is the case, it is recommended to use [pyenv](https://github.com/pyenv/pyenv) or [asdf](https://github.com/asdf-vm/asdf).
-* supports only Python 3.7+, older versions are not supported.
+* supports only CPython 3.7+, other interpreters and older versions are not supported.
-* consumes more disk space than tools that keep a single version of the Python interpreter in `$HOME` (pyenv, asdf), as the interpreter is copied to every project (300 MB).
+* consumes more disk space than tools that keep a single version of the Python interpreter in `$HOME` (pyenv, asdf), as the interpreter is copied to every project (100s of MBs).

 ## installation